We all know the significance of altering a home’s structural system.

 You will need to look at the floor/ceiling joists.
 Notice how in the picture below the floor joists are running perpendicular to the wall.
 This could mean the wall is load bearing, but is not enough information to say for sure.

 B) Next, follow the wall up through the levels of your home.
-Does the wall stretch up through the floor?
+Does the wall stretch up through the floor directly above itself?
 If so, this is another clue leading us to believe the wall could be load bearing.

 1) Do you notice ceiling joists stopping and starting perpendicularly over the wall?
 2) Do you notice braces going from the rafters downwards onto the wall?
 If either of these scenarios are true, it’s highly likely that you have a load bearing wall.